-Staff should maintain high standards of honesty and integrity in their role.
+Staff should maintain high standards of honesty and integrity in their role - in and out of school.
 This includes when dealing with pupils, handling money, claiming expenses and using school property and facilities.

 Staff will not accept bribes.
 The Headteacher must be informed of gifts that are worth more than £30 in order for them to be declared and recorded on the gifts and hospitality register.